Ocean Shore Railroad: Stations

 Vallemar Station remains relatively unaltered and is situated at 2125 Coast Highway.
 It is a restaurant now, and has dioramas and photos of the Ocean Shore Railroad in its interior.

 Rockaway Beach Station was located at the southeast corner of Rockaway Beach Avenue (formerly Hewitt Avenue) and Highway 1.
 The structure was demolished and its lumber was recycled to build part of the home at 635 Rockaway Beach Avenue.
 The site of the station was later used as the site for a small grocery store, which continued in operation until the structure was demolished to make room for Fassler Avenue in the early 1970s.

 Tobin Station is located on San Pedro Point, at the corner of Danmann Avenue and Shelter Cove Road.
 The former outdoor shelter was enclosed many years ago and is now a private residence.
 The station went through many name changes including San Pedro Terrace, San Pedro Terrace By-The-Sea and finally Pedro Valley.
 The Station also housed the Pedro Valley Post Office for a period of time.

 After the abandonment of the railroad, the Moss Beach Station stood vacant until the 1930s, when it was then used as a broom factory until its demolition in the late 1940s.

 The Edgemar Station was once located at the intersection of Clifton and Waterford Streets in Pacifica, but has been demolished.
 The old Santa Cruz Depot, which was located at 213 Bay Street, suffered the same fate.

 The Granada Station was moved a block from its original location to the corner of Ave Portola and The Alameda.

 The Thornton Station was once located at the southwest corner of Skyline Boulevard & John Daly Boulevard on the outskirts of Daly City.
-The station and auxiliary buildings were demolished in the early 1950's.
+The station and auxiliary buildings were demolished in the early 1950s.

-Right of way

-Portions of the right of way can be seen along the Rockaway headlands and along the railway berm in Pedro Point.
-The huge cut between Fairway Park and Vallemar was blasted out by railroad engineers.

-A small section of the track can be seen today crossing 13th Street in San Francisco in front of Best Buy.
-From that point, the tracks crossed Harrison Street and ran up 12th Street to the terminal station at Mission Street.
-Up until just a few years ago the tracks still existed on 12th Street.
-Going South from Division Street, the line ran down Florida Street to Mariposa Street, where it turned left and ran to Potrero Street.
-There it turned right and ran down Potrero Street, then to the east of Bayshore, and then following what is Alemany Street today.
-(Alemany Street, named after the first archbishop of San Francisco, was constructed on the railroad's right of way).
-Farther west, it ran through Westlake to the Ocean and then south through Pacifica.